 Welcome to the website for the State of the States in Developmental Disabilities Project, administered by the University of Colorado, and funded in part by the Administration on Intellectual and Developmental Disabilities.

-Established in 1982 to investigate the determinants of public spending for intellectual/developmental disabilities (I/DD) services in the United States, the project maintains a 35-year longitudinal record of revenue, spending, and programmatic trends in the 50 states, the District of Columbia, and the United States as a whole.
+Established in 1982 to investigate the determinants of public spending for intellectual/developmental disabilities (I/DD) services in the United States, the project maintains a 37-year longitudinal record of revenue, spending, and programmatic trends in the 50 states, the District of Columbia, and the United States as a whole.
 Analysis of the rich detail of the data base reveals the impact over time of federal and state fiscal policy, and illustrates important service delivery trends in the states in community living, public and private residential institutions, family support, supported employment, supported living, Medicaid Waivers, demographics, and related areas.

-Longitudinal data for fiscal years 1977-2011 are available on the State Profiles page.
-The new State Profiles each present six pages of data on I/DD spending, revenue and other program trends in each state and DC.
+Longitudinal data for fiscal years 1977-2013 are now available on the State Profiles page.
+The State Profiles present six pages of data on I/DD spending, revenue and other program trends in each state and DC.

 The State of the States project has produced over 190 publications.
 A list of selected project publications is available on this web site.
 The project's research findings have also been disseminated through an extensive program of more that 475 presentations delivered in 45 states and seven foreign countries, recent examples from China and Alberta, Canada.